-Best VPNs for Japan
+5 best VPNs for Japan

 - PIA: provides safe protocols and encryption for Japan.
+Has very detailed configuration.

 Though Japan is ranked to be on the 67th position in the world Press Freedom Index 2018 conducted by Reporters without borders website, it doesn’t mean that everything is at free access for Japanese netizens.

-Despite the fact that Japan is considered as rather democratic towards freedom of speech, in 2015 the government obliged the providers of telecommunications to block access to any news sources that contain ‘’bad’’ news on Fukushima Disaster that actually contradict the official version about its negative impact.
+Despite the fact that Japan is considered rather democratic towards freedom of speech, in 2015 the government obliged the providers of telecommunications to block access to any news sources that contain ‘’bad’’ news on Fukushima Disaster that actually contradict the official version about its negative impact.

 That’s why in Japan VPN services will let internet users read the true pieces of news on the issue.